andymeneely/squib/README.md

 * `warn_ellipsize` (default: true).
 Warn when text is ellipsized
 * `warn_png_scale` (default: true).
 Warn when a PNG file is upscaled

-For debugging/sanity purposes, if you want to make sure your configuration options are parsed correclty, the above options are also available as methods within Squib::Deck, for example:
+For debugging/sanity purposes, if you want to make sure your configuration options are parsed correctly, the above options are also available as methods within Squib::Deck, for example:

 ```ruby
 Squib::Deck.new do